codingMustache/codingMustache/README.md

 ## Joke of the Day

-If you walk into a forest and cut down a tree, but the tree doesn't understand why you cut it down, do you think it's stumped?
+What do you call a careful wolf?
+Aware wolf.

 ## Daily Trivia

-Approximately how many Apple I personal computers were created?
+What internet protocol was documented in RFC 1459?
- 1. 200
+ 1. HTTP
- 2. 1000
+ 2. HTTPS
- 3. 500
+ 3. FTP
- 4. 100
+ 4. IRC

 <details>
   <summary>Answer</summary>
-  200
+  IRC
 </details>